 The master in Media Innovation is an international study programme with lecturers from across academic and commercial communities in the field of digital media.
 The programme has a unique, multidisciplinary approach.
 Not only will it train you to acquire analytical skills, teach you to look beyond the surface of digital media and distinguish crucial digital processes.
 But it will also teach you to transform analytical insights into the building blocks by means of which you can design tomorrow’s media products.

 The master's programme Media Innovation covers 12 months.
-It comprises four themes (45 ECTS) followed by a final graduation project (15 ETCS).
+It comprises:

 If you want to apply to this master's programme, you should have a bachelor’s degree in the field of Business Administration, Media Studies, Communication Studies, ICT, or another media-related field.
 Eligible candidates will be invited for an interview.

 Apart from educational background and language skills, criteria for admission are also personal qualities and motivation.
 Work experience in any field is preferred, though a study-related work experience (e.g. work placement) may be accepted as an alternative.
 Depending on your test results, work experience and the field of study of your first degree, an additional course may be required for admittance to the programme.
 Shortlisted candidates will be called for an intake interview.

 Are you ready to start your studies at NHTV?
 Student Office can support you with questions about application and admission, scholarships, incoming exchange, accommodation (only for international students), visa applications for non-EU students and practical information about your stay in the Netherlands.
 We are ready to help all international bachelor, master and incoming exchange students with their questions!

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.